it-innovation/sam/doc/invocations.rst

    enable this for a method, you will need to set :func:`didCall`/6 based on `didCall`/5 somehow and arrange for :func:`didReceive` to get set based on :func:`maySend`/5.

-.. function:: methodMatches(String callSite, Ref target, String method)

-   When `CallSite` invokes `Target`, `Method` is a method that could be invoked.
-Normally this is true when the method name in `CallSite` equals the name of `Method`, but there are extra cases to support unknown caller and target types.

 Generated predicates
 --------------------